indexebusiness/docs/admin/source/chapter03.rst

 The application icon and drive icon URLs can be specified here.
 Also, you can put in your company name under ‘Manufacturer Name’ along with the ‘Contact Info’ email.
 You also have the option here to create your own branded MSI Windows client.
 You can also use your own code signing certificate in order to digitally sign the MSI package.
 The advantage of creating your own MSI client package is that when users download and install the Windows Client you provide, they will see your company name along with your branding during the client installation.

 Windows client supports multiple languages.
-Some language packs are included and shipped with CentreStack.
+Some language packs are included and shipped with |prodname|.
 If you need to run the Windows client under a different language, you can set the UI Language there.

 .. figure:: _static/image_s4_5_30.png
     :align: center